Pagination

 Table View

-Next we have the Table View, ExamplePaginatedTableView .
-This view renders a page of the
+Next we have the table view, ExamplePaginatedTableView.
+This view renders a single page of

 ExampleFakeDataTable based on GET parameters and a queryset.

-Since we are using HTMX, ExamplePaginatedTableView only returns a partial template response
+Since we are using HTMX, ExamplePaginatedTableView only returns a partial template: the

-in a cookie.
-It inherits from django-tables2's classes and mixins, which handle pagination
+choice in a cookie.
+It inherits from django-tables2's classes and mixins, which handle

 from corehq.apps.hqwebapp.tables.pagination import SelectablePaginatedTableView